Billy Whitehouse: The New Saints

 In January 2019 he returned to full-time professional football in the Welsh Premier League when he joined The New Saints.
 He came off the bench in the Europa League tie against Ludogorets & was on the bench against Copenhagen the previous round.
 His first start of the 2019–2020 season resulted in a hat-trick away to Aberystwyth.

 In February 2020 he joined Spennymoor Town on loan until the end of the season.

 He left TNS by mutual consent at the end of March 2021.

 Chorley

 In May 2021, he was snapped up as a free agent by National League North side Chorley, becoming the first signing of the summer.
 On 6 May 2024 Chorley announced Whitehouse would depart at the end of the season.

 Alfreton Town

 On 2 July 2024, Whitehouse rejoined National League North club Alfreton Town.

 Return to Chorley

 In March 2025, Whitehouse returned to Chorley on a short-term deal until the end of the season.

 Cleethorpes Town

 In October 2025, Whitehouse joined Northern Premier League Premier Division club Cleethorpes Town.

+Second return to Chorley

+In May 2026, Whitehouse returned to Chorley for a second time.